GamerPablito/HaxeGJClient/README.md

 Thanks for use this custom client for GameJolt for Haxe, this has very useful functions for different purposes with a little better performance than the default libraries (such as the flixel file ~~"FlxGameJolt"~~ or the original ~~"gamejoltAPI"~~ library stuff).

-This was originally made for some Friday Night Funkin' mods, but it can be used for any game made with Haxeflixel as well.
+This was originally made for some Friday Night Funkin' mods, but it can be used for any game made using Haxe as well.

 The purpose of this project is to make everything the best way possible, using less space and complexity for a better performance (and by that I mean it can be useful for computers with a very slow processing speed).